lucidrains/audiolm-pytorch/README.md

 Please join <a href="https://discord.gg/xBPBXfcFHd"><img alt="Join us on Discord" src="https://img.shields.io/discord/823813159592001537?color=5865F2&logo=discord&logoColor=white"></a> if you are interested in replicating this work in the open

+This repository now also contains a MIT licensed version of <a href="https://arxiv.org/abs/2107.03312">SoundStream</a>.
+Once <a href="https://github.com/facebookresearch/encodec">EnCodec</a> becomes MIT licensed, then I will consider adding a wrapper for that as well for use here.

 ## Install

 ```bash